diamante-io/Aurora/services/aurora/internal/docs/reference/errors/server-error.md

 Aurora log files for more details.
 The logs should contain detailed information to help you discover the root issue.

-If you are encountering this error on the public HcNet infrastructure, please report an error on [Aurora's issue tracker](https://github.com/hcnet/go/issues) and include as much information about the request that triggered the response as you can (especially the time of the request).
+If you are encountering this error on the public DiamNet infrastructure, please report an error on [Aurora's issue tracker](https://github.com/diamnet/go/issues) and include as much information about the request that triggered the response as you can (especially the time of the request).